Robine van der Meer

-Robine Tanya van der Meer (born 19 December 1971 in Scheveningen) is a Dutch actress and model.
+Robine Tanya van der Meer (born 19 December 1971) is a Dutch actress and model.
 She is best known as Meike Griffioen in Goede tijden, slechte tijden and for hosting the TV-show Model in 1 dag.

 Career

 Van der Meer played Meike Griffioen in the Dutch soap Goede tijden, slechte tijden (Good Times, Bad Times) from 15 March 2000 to 28 February 2002.
 She had guest appearances in Costa!, Baantjer, and Grijpstra & De Gier and participated in various commercials.

 In the summer of 2003, van der Meer was featured in Dutch Playboy.
 Van der Meer presented the Dutch TV programme Model in 1 dag (Model in 1 day) from 2008 to 2010.

 After she married Mark Vanderloo, she partnered in real estate investments in Ibiza.
 In 2016 they returned to Amsterdam, while continuing their investments in Spain.